 (SOUNDBITE OF TV SHOW, "SEINFELD")

-KNIGHT: (as Newman) So I called in sick.
+KNIGHT: (As Newman) I called in sick.
 I don't work in the rain.

 INSKEEP: OK.
-That excuse heard on the TV show "Seinfeld" years ago seems absurd.
-But here are some real excuses used for missing work that a British health care company found in a survey.
+That excuse, heard on the TV show "Seinfeld" years ago, seems absurd.
+But here are some real excuses used for missing work, that a British health care company found in a survey.
 The Daily Telegraph listed them.
-Who knows, some may be true.
-The excuses include: My trousers split on the way to work; my fish is sick; I've had a hair dye disaster; a cup of baked beans landed on my big toe - the big toe, remember that; I've got a sore finger.
-And best of all, I am hallucinating.
-Please stay home.
+Who knows?
+Some may be true.